 Or jumping in the air in beautiful locations.

 Most of us live in the suburbs.
-We spend our time doing some combination working, doing chores, stuck in traffic, spending time with family and friends, parenting.
+We spend our time doing some combination of working, doing chores, being stuck in traffic, spending time with family and friends, and parenting.

 But joy is never pictured in these places - which is crazy because there are endless sparks of JOY locked in the mundanity of life around us.